cmang/durdraw/README.md

 ## CONFIGURATION

-You can create a custom startup file where you can set a theme and option options.
+You can create a custom startup file where you can set a theme and other options.

 If you did not already do so during installation, you can install a sample configuration and some themes into ~/.durdraw/ with the command: